Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.rst

 `IndexError: list index out of range`
     Something is wrong with your CSV file format.
 Try editing it in LibreOffice Calc, for example, to get the right amount of commas, quotes, etc.

+Too many object identifiers specified.
+Only 128 allowed in one request.
+    Probably your SNMP v3 parameters are incomplete or incorrect.

+add_mibdir: strings scanned in from .snmp/mibs/.index are too large.  count = ...
+    There seems to be a malformed, a duplicated MIB file or one with spaces in its filename within one of your MIB directories.

+Error in packet.
+Reason: (tooBig) Response message would have been too large.
+    A "tooBig" response simply means that the SNMP agent tried to generate a response with all requested OID's, but the response grew too big for its buffer, resulting in this error message.
+To avoid this, we divide your OID list and send a maximum of 25 oids per request each.

+Within Icinga, if I acknowledge a value change in WARN or CRIT state, does the plugin returns OK?
+    If you acknowledge a value change in Icinga, the desired WARN or CRIT state remains - due to the fact that SNMP is mostly run against hardware, and you have to check what triggered the change.
+If everything is fine, delete ``$TEMP/linuxfabrik-monitoring-plugins-snmp.db``.
+On the next run of the plugin, it will recreate the inventory.

 Credits, License